The mofo guide to nebbiolo

 But nebbiolo also pairs well with game meats like venison or kangaroo, as well as with hearty stews or roasts.
 And if you're looking for a vegetarian option, try pairing it with a mushroom risotto or a roasted root vegetable dish.

-Check out: Ettore Germano Barolo DOCG Prapó 2017 - 3pk
+Check out: Ettore Germano Barolo DOCG del Comune di Serralunga d'Alba 2017

 When should I be drinking nebbiolo?

-It's the kind of wine that's best enjoyed slowly, with good company and a hearty meal.
-Whether you're indulging in a plate of rich pasta or a juicy steak, nebbiolo is the perfect accompaniment, dancing with the food to add depth and complexity to any dish.
-So pour yourself a glass, take a sip, and indulge in everything that's great about this drop.
+It's the kind of wine that's best enjoyed slowly, with good company and a full plate.
+Whether you're indulging in a plate of rich pasta or a juicy steak, nebbiolo is more than willing to bring its depth and complexity to the party.
+So pour yourself a glass, take a sip, and indulge with friend and family - we're sure you've earned it.

-Check out: Massimo Rattalino Trentaquattro34 Barolo DOCG 2013
+Check out: Massimo Rattalino Quarantadue42 Barbaresco DOCG 2015

 Got a no-bbiolo problem and need some more neb?
 Find it here.